xNykram/MusicBot2/README.md

 - `!queue`: Displays the current song queue.
 - `!skip`: Skips the current song.
 - `!stop`: Stops playback entirely.
+- `!volume`: Changes the volume of the song.

 ### Plans